vib-bic-training/HPC_bioimage_analysis/Chapters/chapter3.md

 ## 3.1 Start BAND:

 1. Connect to https://tier1.hpc.ugent.be
+2. Select your Home Organization
-2. Go to `My Interactive Sessions `
+3. Go to `My Interactive Sessions `
-3. Configure your BAND virtual desktop for the analysis
+4. Configure your BAND virtual desktop for the analysis
    1. Cluster : `dodrio gpu_rome_a100`
    2. Time (hours) : `2`
    3. Number of node : `1`